Searching your network

 Each result is scored for how well it matches what you asked, and every card shows a short reason it surfaced — the company, the role, or the connection that made it relevant — along with which traits matched and where the contact came from (Gmail, Calendar, LinkedIn).
 That way you can tell at a glance whether a match is the right one, not just that it contains a keyword.
 Your recent searches are saved so you can re-run them with one click.

 Alongside search, NetworkOS has a chat assistant that can take actions, not just return lists.
 Ask it to find people, pull up a contact, add a note or tag, or start an introduction, and it carries out the request against your network.
-See The chat assistant for what it can do — the same capabilities are available through the connector in Claude and the Chrome extension.
+See The chat assistant for what it can do — it's available through the connector in Claude and the Chrome extension.

 From a result to an introduction